garettridge/SA_forum_scraper/readme.md

+This is an archiving tool for megathreads.
+Megathreads are very long-running discussions on the internet, notable for their continuity as they explore a single topic.
+A micro-culture evolves over their course.
+Participants come and go, yet all can assume a baseline shared background because of articles/sources/events from earlier in the conversation, allowing deeper investigations.

+Github project:

 Known Bugs:

 You have to babysit it while it's running a bit, because sometimes it will stop (at the point of a Tweet "timing out") and needs to get manually unstuck by hitting the back button on the tab getting scraped.
 Then it continues fine.